-- knowledge of existing and emerging social media platforms.
+- knowledge of existing and emerging social media platforms;

 Advice on how to get into digital marketing, including various digital marketing career paths, interview advice and specific CV and covering letter advice is available at Digital Marketing Career Zone.

+Digital marketers can find employment in all sectors.
 Many large and medium-sized companies have an in-house marketing and communications department, which offers digital marketing services in addition to traditional marketing support.

 Look for job vacancies at:

-Digital marketers often receive on-the-job training in the digital marketing tools used by the company.
+You'll receive on-the-job training in the digital marketing tools used by the company.
 These vary but, for example, could include:

 - Google Analytics and Facebook Insights for web analytics reporting;